Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Introduction

 The main challenge associated with developing a fast-matrix-multiplication-based algorithm for sparse LDL is that vertices (rows and columns of the matrix) may not always be eliminated.
-Given a treewidth decomposition, we would like to eliminate all vertices contained exclusively in the leaves of the tree, but cannot do so naively.
+Given a tree decomposition of the graph $G$~\cite{robertson1986graph}, we would like to eliminate all vertices contained exclusively in the leaves of the tree, but cannot do so naively.
 We propose an approach that first eliminates as many vertices as possible within the leaves of a tree decomposition, resulting in a saddle-point system of equations~\cite{benzi2005numerical}.
 Then, our algorithm leverages a variant of the null-space method~\cite{antoniou2007practical} (see Benzi, Golub, and Liesen~\cite{benzi2005numerical} for further references) to efficiently compute the LDL decomposition of such saddle-point systems and maintain appropriately bounded fill.
 Our approach is closely related to an algorithm for the null-space method proposed by Schilders~\cite{schilders2009solution}, but avoids orthogonal factorization (again not possible over GF(2)) and explicitly constructs an LDL decomposition.

 Beyond the use of the null-space method to compute a sparse LDL, we introduce an implicit LDL decomposition based on a primitive we refer to as vertex (row/column) peeling.
 With this primitive, we can define the LDL based on elementary transformations with bounded fill.
 Peeling is applied only when the factorized matrix is rank-deficient, and in general we obtain the explicit form of the LDL for a maximal-size, full-rank, square block of a permutation of the matrix.
+For a general sparse rectangular matrix $B$, the same symmetric machinery also yields LU through the off-diagonal embedding,

+Finally, we show that tree decomposition of an invertible matrix $A$, also implies that, with appropriate row/column ordering, $A^{-1}$ has low-rank off-diagonal blocks.
+We leverage the LDL decomposition to show this result.
+Further, we demonstrate that $A^{-1}$ admits a butterfly factorization with rank $\tau$ ($A^{-1}$ may be written as a product of $O(\log n)$ block-sparse matrices, each with $O(n/\tau)$ blocks of dimension at most $O(\tau)$).